Nekoya-Jin/sidenoteAI/README.md

-# SideMemo
+# SideNoteAI

-SideMemo is a VS Code extension that adds a convenient memo functionality to your sidebar.
+SideNoteAI is a VS Code extension that adds a convenient AI-enhanced memo functionality to your sidebar.
 Take quick notes, write documentation, or keep project-specific reminders right within VS Code.
 With an optional Gemini API key, you can generate quick AI-powered summaries of your notes directly inside VS Code.